AdriianCOE/HOI4-Map-Editor/README.md

 - writes only `map/provinces.bmp` and `map/definition.csv`;
 - prepares and validates complete replacement files before touching the mod;
 - creates a backup;
+- uses atomic replacement;
 - rolls back if the operation fails.

 **Apply State Changes**

-- writes only direct files under `history/states/`;
+- writes only files under `history/states/`;
 - generates a lossless patch preview;
 - validates the result in a temporary project copy;
 - creates a backup;
-- applies the changes transactionally;
+- applies changes transactionally;
 - reloads and verifies the saved project;
 - supports rollback and interrupted-save recovery.

-Existing state files retain unrelated comments, formatting, unknown fields and unsupported blocks.
+Existing state files retain unrelated comments, formatting, unknown fields, and unsupported blocks.

 ### Settings and languages